Narva Estonia – Visiting the outer border of the EU with Russia

 narva estonia

 Now we leave the center of Narva and explore the surroundings of the city.
-Kreenholm is the name of an island in the Narva River south of the city center.
-It is located entirely on the Estonian side and was used for economic purposes as early as the 14th century.
-After several mills stood here, the first spinning mills were installed.
-From these, the Kreenholmi Manufaktuur around the Bremen entrepreneur Ludwig Knoop emerged in the 19th century.
-It developed into one of the largest textile factories in the world and experienced its heyday even before the First World War.
-Today you can learn more about the huge brick complex and its history on a guided tour.
+Kreenholm or Kränholm, as it is known in German, is the name of an island in the Narva River south of the city center.
+It is located entirely on the Estonian side and was already being used commercially in the 14th century.
+After several mills stood here, the first spinning mills developed.
+From these, the Kreenholmi Manufaktuur emerged in the 19th century around the Bremen entrepreneur Ludwig Knoop.
+It developed into one of the largest textile factories in the world and experienced its heyday before the First World War.
+Today you can find out more about the huge brick complex and its history on a guided tour.

 narva estonia